 The pursuit of scientific proof that contact with the Earth impacts human physiology and health began with Drs.
 Karol and Pawel Sokal in Poland and Clint Ober in the United States in the1990s.

-The research that followed has shown that Earthing generates a powerful and positive shift in the body’s electrical state, the electrodynamics of blood, and restoring natural self-healing and self-regulating mechanisms.
+The research that followed has shown that grounding generates a powerful and positive shift in the body’s electrical state, the electrodynamics of blood, and restoring natural self-healing and self-regulating mechanisms.

-Summer is almost over, so use the rest of the sunny days to get out, take your shoes off, and gain freedom.
+Summer is almost here, so use the sunny days to get out, take your shoes off, and gain freedom.
 Give it a go, walk for 30- 40 minutes on the grass with your shoes off, or just get a glass of cold drink, put your feet on the ground, and enjoy a good book.
 The choice is yours!
 Release your negative energy and Reconnect to the Earth.

 Note: Free radicals are highly reactive and unstable molecules produced in the body naturally as a byproduct of metabolism (oxidation), or by exposure to toxins in the environment such as tobacco smoke and ultraviolet light.
 Free radicals have a lifespan of only a fraction of a second, but during that time can damage DNA, sometimes resulting in the mutations that can lead to cancer.
 Antioxidants in the foods we eat can neutralize the unstable molecules, reducing the risk of damage.